diego0020/lab_vision/lab00_linux_intro/readme.md

     Sudo is a special command that lets us perform the next command as if we were system administrators (super users).
 In general it is not recommended to work as a super user, it should only be used when it is necessary.
-This is like that to protect you from breaking the system.
+This provides additional protectection for the system.

     ```bash
     find . -name "*.tiff" -exec identify {} \; | grep -i gray | wc -l